Wooloo: Conception and design

 Wooloo is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 When developing Pokémon Sword and Shield, the development team researched what creatures were native to Britain, the real world location upon which Sword and Shields Galar location is based on.
 Discovering the large amount of sheep in the country, the team wanted to create a Pokémon based around it, though game director Shigeru Ohmori noted this was complicated by the existence of Mareep, a similar sheep-inspired Pokémon already present in the franchise.
-Standing 2 ft (60 cm) tall and classified as a "Normal" type species, Wooloo appears as a short, round sheep with white wool, and has a dark brown face with matching hooves.
+Standing 2 feet (60 cm) tall and classified as a "Normal" type species, Wooloo appears as a short, round sheep with white wool, and has a dark brown face with matching hooves.
 In addition, two dark brown horns poke from the top of their heads through the wool, while a pair of slightly grey braids dangle from the sides of their heads.
 A rarer, "shiny" variation also exists with the color scheme inverted: white on the body, while the wool is near black.

 Wooloo's wool protects it from blunt force trauma, causing it instead to bounce, and is used as a commodity in the Galar region due to its durability.
 Highly anxious, Wooloo try to avoid conflict, and tend to move by rolling forwards and backwards.
 Unlike other Pokémon species, their speech patterns are not based on saying variations of their names, but instead communicate similarly to actual sheep.
 After obtaining enough experience, Wooloo can evolve into a stronger Pokémon species, Dubwool.